adityamhaske/Stock-Prediction-of-Deutsche-Borse-Using-AWS/README.md

 # Stock Prediction on Deutsche Börse using AWS

-## 1. INTRODUCTION
+## 1. INTRODUCTION:
-The Deutsche Börse Public Eurex Data Set consists of real-time trade data aggregated at one-minute intervals from the Eurex trading systems.
-It provides the initial, lowest, highest, final price, and volume for every minute of the trading day and tradable security.
-The contents of the Deutsche Börse Public Dataset, from the Eurex trading engines, are defined in the data dictionary.
-This Eurex dataset contains trade data relating to derivative security trades.
-Each row represents one minute of trade activity for each security, following the Open/High/Low/Close (OHLC) format, with the number of trades and traded contracts.
-The EMR Cluster has been used with a PySpark instance.
-PySpark on the EMR cluster has been used to propose and develop a model, and this model has been trained on the large dataset.
-AWS Sagemaker has been used to merge files and carry out exploratory data analysis; it has also been used to perform time series analysis of data.
-AWS Glue has been used to store the data into the database to connect to AWS QuickSight, this is used to visualize and explore the data, and create an informative data analytics dashboard.
+The Stock Prediction on Deutsche Börse using AWS project utilizes the Deutsche Börse Public Eurex Data Set, which consists of real-time trade data aggregated at one-minute intervals from the Eurex trading systems.
+The dataset provides valuable information such as the initial, lowest, highest, and final prices, as well as the trading volume for every minute of the trading day.
+This project aims to develop a predictive model for stock prices using AWS services like EMR, Sagemaker, Glue, and QuickSight.

 ## 2. DATASET DESCRIPTION: